deploifai/docs/docs/getting-started/quickstart.md

 ## Delete your application

-As a final step, you should destroy your application because it will be incuriing cloud service costs very quickly.
+#### IMPORTANT: As a final step, you should destroy your application because it will be incurring cloud service costs very quickly.

 Navigate to the application page, and click on the `Actions` dropdown.

 <img alt="Delete app" src={useBaseUrl('/img/docs/delete_app.png')} />

 Click `Delete`.

+You should grab another cup of coffee and wait for the deletion to finish.

 ## Next steps